 The Company depends heavily on subcontracted manufacturers to provide the co-processor boards sold with its QuickStrokes API products to provide components on a timely basis at reasonable prices.
-Although the Company believes such board products could be obtained from a variety of third party manufacturers, the Company is currently receiving such products from only two suppliers, HNC and Electronic Surface Mounted Industries.
+Although the Company believes such board products could be obtained from a variety of third party manufacturers, the Company is currently receiving such products from only two suppliers, HNC and EMSI.
 There can be no assurance that the Company will be able to obtain, on a timely basis, all the components it requires.
 The Company has no long term contracts with either of the co-processor board suppliers.
 If the Company cannot obtain essential components as required, the Company could be unable to meet demand for its products, thereby adversely affecting its operating results and allowing competitors to gain market share.
-Additionally, scarcity of such components for its ADR products.
-See "Business -- Products."
+Additionally, scarcity of such components could result in cost increases and adversely affect."